Clinical Update: Graphite Bio Doses First Patient With Potential CRISPR Cure for Sickle Cell Disease

 FACT BOX: Sickle Cell Disease (SCD) and Foetal Haemoglobin

 SCD affects approximately 100,000 people in the U.S. alone and many millions of people around the worldwide, making it the most frequently-occuring monogenic disease globally.
-SCD results from a single-point mutation in the haemoglobin subunit beta (HBB) gene and is associated with a range of symptoms and life-life complications.
+SCD results from a single-point mutation in the haemoglobin subunit beta (HBB) gene and is associated with a range of symptoms and life-limiting complications.
 Vaso-occlusive crises (VOEs or VOCs) are the most commonly encountered complication in severe SCD, and these occur when small blood vessels get blocked because of sickled red blood cells which tend to be stiffer than healthy cells, and because the defective form of haemoglobin seen in SCD (haemoglobin S) renders the red blood cell membranes sticky.

 Daily treatment for SCD patients is limited to symptom control, dietary intervention and pain management.
 While a bone marrow transplant from a healthy matched donor has traditionally been the only (albeit slight) hope of a cure for the haemoglobinopathies, gene-editing technology unleashes the possibility to cure a patient using their own cells.
 Central to many of the current approaches is foetal haemoglobin (HbF).